harikaragiri/AI-StudyMate/README.md

 # AI StudyMate – AI Powered Study Assistant

-AI StudyMate is basically this AI tool I put together to help out with studying.
-It works by letting students upload their notes or other materials, then search for answers in them pretty easily.
-You can also get summaries that are short and to the point, all thanks to semantic search and natural language processing stuff.

-That part about searching feels kind of important, since it pulls up relevant bits without you having to dig through everything manually.
-The project as a whole shows some practical ways to use AI, like handling documents efficiently and using vectors for retrieval.

-Streamlit makes the interface clean, which is nice because it does not get in the way.
-I am not totally sure if everything ties together perfectly yet, but it demonstrates real applications anyway.
-Vector-based retrieval seems to be the core for making those connections.

-Built as part of the Endee.io Technical Assignment, this project showcases skills in AI, NLP, Python, and full-stack application development.
+AI StudyMate is an AI-powered study assistant that allows students to upload notes, search for relevant answers, and generate concise summaries using semantic search and Natural Language Processing (NLP).
+It uses vector-based retrieval to deliver accurate and context-aware information from documents.
+Built with Python and Streamlit, the project showcases practical skills in AI, NLP, document processing, and intelligent information retrieval.

 ## FEATURES
  - Semantic Question Answering from uploaded study notes